aws-samples/foundation-model-benchmarking-tool/README.md

         * Once you have uploaded this data and started the run, `FMBT` will read this data from the ***read bucket*** and create payloads of different sizes (that can be configured by you) and write those processed payloads in the ***write bucket*** for further steps.

     3. **Prompt Template Directory**: Create a `prompt template` directory storing a `prompt_template.txt` file (configurable via the config files).
-This file will contain the prompt template that your specific model supports and prepare the payloads with this prompt template for inference purposes. `FMBT` already supports prompts compatible with the `Llama` models.
+This file will contain the prompt template that your specific model supports and prepare the payloads with this prompt template for inference purposes. `FMBT` already supports prompts compatible with the `Llama` models as shown [here](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/s3_metrics/prompt_template/prompt_template.txt)

     4. **Scripts Directory** (`Deploying models not natively available via SageMaker JumpStart`): for deploying models that are not natively available via SageMaker JumpStart i.e. anything not included in [this](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html) list `FMBT` also supports a `bring your own script (BYOS)` mode.
 Here are the steps to use BYOS.